-Every fall, Open Sky completes its transition from its Colorado course area to the desert canyon country of Southeast Utah.
-Here, the arid landscape is dotted with juniper, pinyon, and sagebrush, as well as interesting and dramatic rock formations.
+Every fall, Open Sky completes its transition from its mountain course area to the desert canyon country.
+Here, the landscape is dotted with juniper, pinyon, and sagebrush, as well as interesting and striking rock formations.
 This high desert habitat provides expansive views and opportunities to find remnants left behind by an ancient civilization.

 Weather is monitored continuously with twice-daily forecasts provided by phone or radio to the field guides in each team.
-If inclement or unusually cold weather (below 10° F) is in the forecast, however, students do not leave base camp for expedition and stay comfortable in their shelters during passing storms.
+If inclement or unusually cold weather (below 10° F) is in the forecast, however, students do not leave base camp for expedition and stay comfortable in their shelters.

 At Open Sky, each team’s base camp is furnished with a large tipi and a custom yurt-like tent structure containing a high efficiency wood-burning stove, which provides shelter and warmth during winter.
 These structures also provide areas to gather, prepare food, eat meals, and dry gear.
 Firewood is stocked throughout our operating area for easy access.